ck3mp3r/nu-mcp/README.md

 **Note**: The tools in the `tools/` directory are examples for demonstration purposes only.
 They are not intended for production use and may have limitations or reliability issues.
 Users should review, test, and modify these examples according to their specific requirements before using them in any production environment.

 ## Security Notes
-- By default, dangerous commands are denied for `run_nushell`
-- Allowed commands always take precedence over denied commands
-- Sudo is disabled by default for safety
-- Security filters only apply to the `run_nushell` tool, not extensions
+- Commands execute within a directory sandbox (configurable with `--sandbox-dir`)
+- Path traversal patterns (`../`) are blocked to prevent escaping the sandbox
+- Absolute paths outside the sandbox directory are blocked
 - Extensions run in the same security context as the server process
+- The sandbox provides directory isolation but does not restrict system resources, network access, or process spawning

 ## Disclaimer

 **USE AT YOUR OWN RISK**: This software is provided "as is" without warranty of any kind.
 The author(s) accept no responsibility or liability for any damage, data loss, security breaches, or other issues that may result from using this software.
 Users are solely responsible for:

 - Reviewing and understanding the security implications before deployment
-- Properly configuring access controls and command restrictions
+- Properly configuring sandbox directories and access controls
 - Testing thoroughly in non-production environments
 - Monitoring and securing their systems when running this software
 - Any consequences resulting from the execution of commands or scripts